Shailesh-Kumar-01/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis of Elon Musk tweets
+Sentiment Analysis on the Elon Musk tweets